LincolnAuster/JS002-Final/README.md

 Objects were laid out such that a circle of 2 negatively charged cubes surrounding a positively charged cube (weight=6).
 4 negatively charged cubes surrounded these.
 This represents a carbon atom, and is shown in figure 1.

 ![Figure 1: Carbon molecule laid out in blender](/fig1.png)
-> Figure 1: Carbon molecule laid out in blender
+> Figure 1: Carbon molecule laid out in Blender

 The charges on the outer (blue in figure 1) particles are measured to be 0.036024 units by the simulation.
 When the inner shell is removed (figure 2), the charges on the outer particles are measured to be 0.105469 units by the simulation, a 151.87% increase.
 ![Figure 2: Carbon molecule with only valence electrons](/fig2.png)
-> Figure 2: Carbon molecule with only valence electrons]
+> Figure 2: Carbon molecule with only valence electrons

+This drastic increase implies that the inner electrons were essential in reducing the magnetic force felt by the valence electrons, and that the shielding arises entirely from magnetic attraction.